 Incorporating Physical Activity into Your Routine

 Moving your body is a key part of proven methods for losing weight.
 Exercise boosts calorie burn, builds muscle, and supports long-term success.
-The CDC and Mayo Clinic both highlight how combining workouts with diet makes results more achievable.
+The CDC and Mayo Clinic highlight how combining workouts with diet makes results more achievable.

 Types of Exercise Effective for Weight Loss